1997 Irish presidential election

 The 1997 Irish presidential election was held on Thursday, 30 October 1997.
 It was the eleventh presidential election to be held in Ireland, and only the sixth to be contested by more than one candidate.
-It was held ahead of schedule when incumbent Mary Robinson resigned to assume her new appointment as the United Nations High Commissioner for Human Rights.
+It was held ahead of schedule when incumbent President Mary Robinson resigned to assume her new appointment as the United Nations High Commissioner for Human Rights.

 Candidates

 The Minister for the Environment and Local Government made the order opening nominations on 15 September, with 30 September as the deadline for nominations.
-Five people received nominations, the highest number contesting to that point, and more remarkably, four of the five were women.
+Five people received nominations, the highest number contesting to that point; four of the five were women.

 Mary McAleese

 Mary McAleese was selected by Fianna Fáil as their candidate for the presidency.
 Born in Belfast, she was formerly a journalist with broadcaster, RTÉ, and at the time of her nomination, she was Pro-Vice Chancellor of Queen's University Belfast.
 Two other candidates, Albert Reynolds and Michael O'Kennedy, had also sought the Fianna Fáil nomination.
 Reynolds was a former Taoiseach while O'Kennedy was a former cabinet minister having served in the Finance and Foreign Affairs portfolios.
 Both were also sitting TDs which was seen as an advantage.
 In the first round of voting, Reynolds received 49 votes, McAleese 42, and O'Kennedy 21.
 In the second round, McAleese won, with 62 votes to Reynolds's 48.
 McAleese was later also endorsed by the Progressive Democrats, the smaller party in the coalition government with Fianna Fáil.